 *Plan hikes early in the morning when temperatures are cooler.

 *Bring with a personal fan mister.
-These work really well for hot, humid summer hikes.
+These work really well for hot desert climates like Tucson and Phoenix.

 Winter Hiking Tips

 *Save your hikes for mid-morning or early afternoon when the sun is warmest.
 This will help warm you up a bit.
 Just don’t head out too late – remember that it gets dark much earlier.

 *Don’t forget that you still need sunscreen in the winter months even if it is not sunny.
 Be sure to cover your face, especially in high elevations.

 *Bring with plenty of water to hydrate yourself in the dry winter air.